toniserna/svg-translation-mill/README.md

 	...

-  6. Time to start the second set of gears of the mill: po2svg.sh SVG_FILE
+  6. Time to start the second set of gears of this mill:

+     po2svg.sh SVG_FILE

      After that you will get a file called SVG_FILE_translated.svg in the same folder of the original one.